Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 # codes

 ### `yc_job_extractor.py`
-**Purpose**: To scrape all paginated content from websites with multiple pages, ensuring relevant data or URLs are collected systematically while navigating through each page
+**Purpose**: To scrape all paginated content from websites with multiple pages, ensuring relevant data or URLs are collected systematically while navigating through each page in the website (https://news.ycombinator.com/submitted?id=whoishiring)
 **Key Functionality**:
 - Dynamically navigates through multiple pages using "Next," "More," or similar pagination buttons.
 - Supports ?page=x URL patterns or dynamically generated pagination links